 A formal property valuation by a registered valuer provides a bank-level assessment of your home's worth.
 While it's not the same as a CMA, it's based on replacement cost and income approaches as well as comparable sales, it gives buyers independent confirmation that your asking price is defensible.

-For higher-value properties or unusual homes where comparable sales are limited, a professional appraisal can strengthen your position in price negotiations.
-It also helps buyers who need to secure a bond at a specific amount, a bank valuation that supports your asking price removes a key obstacle.
+For higher-value or unusual homes, where comparable sales are thin, a professional appraisal can strengthen your hand in negotiations and back up pricing your home correctly.
+It also helps buyers who need a bond at a set amount, because a bank valuation that supports your asking price clears a key obstacle.

 Closing Reflection

-Attracting the right buyers starts with a price that makes sense to them, not just to you.
-The number you set is a signal, it tells buyers whether your home is within reach and whether you understand the market you're selling in.
+Attracting the right buyers starts with a price that makes sense to them, not only to you.
+The number you set is a signal.
+It tells buyers whether your home is within reach, and whether you understand the market you're selling in.
 Price with data, price with honesty, and give the right buyers every reason to make their best offer.

 Contact Golden Homes for a comparative market analysis and pricing strategy consultation tailored to your property and suburb.